 Invasions are scheduled events that take place with 50 players defending a fort from corrupted enemies.
 Players will need to craft siege weapons, use strategy, and fortify their teammates to hold off the army of creatures trying to break down the doors.
 If the creatures manage to win, the territory suffers and loses some upgrades, such as crafting stations, and fort protection.

 Throughout the invasion, you will be dealing with a variety of enemies who focus on certain tasks:

-- The grunts will swarm and attempt to take down players, they are weak but strong in groups
+- The grunts will swarm and attempt to take down players; they are weak individually but strong in groups.

-- Bosses will summon during these invasions as well, some are focused on structures, others are focused on killing players
+- Bosses will be summoned during these invasions as well, with some focused on structures while others will be focused on killing players

 If players survive the time limit, then they win the battle and earn experience, currency, and loot.